Overview

 - Potential impact on the development of the candidate’s home country

-For further details, see the Commonwealth Shared Scholarships selection criteria
+For further details, please refer to the Commonwealth Scholarships selection criteria.
+You can download a copy of the selection criteria here.

 Tenure and placement

-Shared Scholarships are for full-time study only and no other course of study may be undertaken at the same time.
+Scholarships are made in respect of full-time study only and no other course of study may be undertaken at the same time.

-Candidates must take the necessary steps to apply for admission to their preferred university.
+Candidates must take the necessary steps to apply for admission to the preferred university.
 Many courses have strict admission deadlines and candidates should check admission requirements carefully when applying.

 Financial assistance